ameer-ali-jamali/Class-Work-Practice-26-Insert.Data-Into-Mysql.Database-Using-Php/README.md

 # Send form data into database
-I created one registration form with 100% working and no issues in my coding
+I created one registration form which will send data into database but in this form so many mistakes i have to create a new form submit code wihch will work with easily functions ..